Reducing Spatial Discretization Error on Coarse CFD Simulations Using an OpenFOAM-Embedded Deep Learning Framework: Results and Discussion

-The presented results show that the model accomplishes its objective of reducing the spatial discretization error in coarse meshes.
-Our objective was to apply the model to the fully turbulent regime, so while maintaining the Reynolds number of the simulation close to the Reynolds number of the training data, the model is expected to generalize well.
-In the case of extending the model to different Reynolds numbers, it would be necessary to include some knowledge of the turbulence in the input of the neural network (e.g., turbulence viscosity of the Reynolds number).
+These results show that the model accomplishes its objective of reducing the spatial discretization error in coarse meshes.
+Our model is unaware of the flow regime for two reasons: it receives the inputs in a normalized way and it does not see any information about the Reynolds number.
+Hence, it is unable to generalize to other Reynodls numbers different from the one it was trained for.
+This limitation is inherent to our model since it was not conceived for that purpose.
+Our objective was to apply our method to the fully turbulent regime, so while maintaining the Reynolds number of the simulation close to the Reynolds number of the training data, the model is expected to generalize well.
+In the case of extending its application to different Reynolds numbers, it would be necessary to include some knowledge of the grade of turbulence in the input of the neural network (e.g., turbulent viscosity of the Reynolds number).
 In the case of long-term simulations, the model is expected to produce degraded results due to the common problem of neural networks predicting time series.
+We extended the simulation of the two-columns-in-tandem in time to illustrate this behavior (see Figure~\ref{fig:tandem_results_ext}).
 A solution could be to monitor the residual of the NSE and switch to the baseline solver when the residual is over a certain threshold, as done in~\cite{ jeon-kim-vin}.